franciscovfonseca/Run-Insecure-Environment-for-24-Hours-and-Capture-Analytics/README.md

 In the next Lab we're going to start **Working the Incidents** and **Securing our Environment**.

-We'll go through the **Incident Response Lifecycle** ➜ remidiating problems that were found.
+We'll go through the **Incident Response Lifecycle** ➜ remediating problems that were found.

-Then after that Incident Response stage ➜ we're going to further add more **Security Controls** to our Environment and harden it some more.
+After that Incident Response phase ➜ we'll add more **Security Controls** to our Environment and harden it some more.

-Then finally we'll take another 24 Hour' Snapshot of our Environment's Attack Metrics and make a comparison with the previous results.
+Finally we'll take another 24 Hour' Snapshot of our Environment's Attack Metrics and make a comparison with the previous results.

 <br />